MemoryofLight/startup/README.md

 That is for writing your own functions end lines with ;
 `onclick` attribute in HTML is followed by a value that specificies what Javacode to call.
+When the some() method is called, it iterates through each element in the numbers array, and for each element, it calls the callback function with that element as the argument.

 ### Objects and Classes and Inheritance
 Function	Meaning